 If you want a satisfying and stimulating career as a furniture designer or maker, this is the course for you.
 Our experience in the sector and our industry contacts are a result of 150 years of teaching high quality furniture courses and preparing graduates for employment.

 There's a strong emphasis on traditional and contemporary making skills across a range of techniques and materials, supported by drawing, technology, ethics and design learning.
-The teaching team includes international furniture and product designers, professional cabinet makers, CAD/CAM specialists, materials scientists, and upholstery and textiles experts.
+The teaching team includes international furniture and product designers, professional cabinet makers, computer-aided design (CAD)/computer-aided manufacture (CAM) specialists, materials scientists, and upholstery and textiles experts.

 During the course, you'll have the opportunity to develop your knowledge and understanding whilst working on real-world creative briefs set by professional design bodies and there will be considerable emphasis on the professional presentation of project ideas.
-Recent live projects have included work with Heal's and Ligne Roset.
+Recent live projects have included work with Heal's, SCP, Emir and Hitch Mylius.

 A range of year-long thematic studio options are available for Year 2 students.
 Studios contain design and realisation modules, and are an opportunity for you to work with staff and explore new ideas and stretch your imagination with experiment and discovery at the heart.

-The Faculty is bustling with creativity and energy with state-of-the-art digital and professionally equipped traditional workshops in which you can develop your practice.
+You'll use state-of-the-art digital facilities and professionally equipped traditional workshops in which you can develop your practice.
 Life-long learning and professional development are encouraged with opportunities to join professional and trade associations.
 You'll be considered for recognised industry prizes and awards each year with opportunities to enter designated professional competitions.

 You'll be assessed via project work, essays, individual and group design practice, and a major final project and dissertation.